By Christina M. Rich

 10:31 a.m.
 I wait to talk to the Assistant District Attorney about my client.
 I give her a one-minute brief: no prior arrests, his age, where he goes to school, that he plays on a sports team, his behavior at home.
 I ask if she’ll agree to put the case off for further arraignment.
 The ADA starts asking another question, but she is interrupted when the case is called by the court clerk.

 10:35 a.m.
 “Good morning your Honor, Christina Rich, 3.03 Certified with Suffolk Juvenile Defenders.”
 The judge asks the Assistant District Attorney whether the Commonwealth is going to arraign my client.
 The ADA asks to be heard at sidebar.
 The ADA and I go to sidebar to conference with the Judge.
 I ask to put off the case for further arraignment, describing everything I know about my client and making an argument that this is the appropriate outcome in this case.

 The Judge asks the ADA again, is the Commonwealth prepared to arraign my client?

 She answers, “No, your Honor, this case is being put off for further arraignment with conditions of release.”

 10:50 a.m.
 I take a deep breath and get ready to do it all over again.

-Christina Rich JD’15 is an attorney for the Court Square Law Project in New York.
-While at Suffolk Law, she was a student attorney in the Juvenile Defenders Clinical Program.
-She was also Editor in Chief of the Bearing Witness Journal on Law and Social Responsibility.
-For more information on Suffolk Law’s clinical programs, visit http://www.suffolk.edu/law/clinics.
+Christina Rich JD’15 is an attorney for Safe Horizon Domestic Violence Law Project in New York.
+While at Suffolk Law, she was a student attorney in the Juvenile Defenders Clinical Program and Editor in Chief of the Bearing Witness Journal on Law and Social Responsibility.